joowani/kq/docs/callback.rst

 * **stacktrace** (str | None): Exception stacktrace, or None if job finished successfully.

-You can inject your callback function during :doc:`worker <worker>` initialization.
+You can assign your callback function during :doc:`worker <worker>` initialization.

 **Example:**